expo/expo/docs/pages/push-notifications/sending-notifications.md

 > **Note:**
 >
-> If you're **not** testing in the Expo client app, make sure you've [generated the proper push credentials](push-notifications-setup.md#credentials) before proceeding!
+> If you're **not** testing in the Expo Go app, make sure you've [generated the proper push credentials](push-notifications-setup.md#credentials) before proceeding!
 If you haven't, push notifications will not work.

 ## HTTP/2 API